mtelewa/attrition-predictor/README.md

 * [CI Python Linter](https://pep8ci.herokuapp.com/) - Style guide for python

-## Testing

 ## Unfixed Bugs
-* You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a significant variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+* There are no unfixed bugs except for Jupyter notebook sometimes not plotting when the `Run All` button is pressed.

 ## Deployment